 The Salvation Army’s Pathway of Hope initiative provides individualized services to families with children who desire to take action to break the cycle of crisis and vulnerability that repeats generation after generation.
 It seeks to address the root causes of poverty in addition to The Army’s history of compassionate serving.
 By helping families overcome challenges like unemployment, unstable housing, and lack of education, we can lead families down a path toward increased stability and, ultimately, self-sufficiency.

-The Dalton, Georgia, Pathway of Hope initiative serves three counties, although families from just two counties are currently enrolled; the need is expansive.
+Pathway from Poverty Gives Hope to South: The Dalton, Georgia, Pathway of Hope initiative serves three counties, although families from just two counties are currently enrolled; the need is expansive.
 Major Art Fultz, corps officer in Dalton, explained the vision behind the Pathway of Hope initiative and why it’s such an innovative approach to solving the poverty issue.
 Read More

 The Pathway of Hope program is not in all locations yet.
-Please check with your local salvation army for the location nearest you.
+Please check with your local Salvation Army for the location nearest you.